 If you are not yet registered to vote, you can also check eligibility and register to vote at the michigan.gov/vote website.

-If you are comfortable voting in person, that is still a valid option!
+If you prefer to vote in person, that is still a valid option!

 The "Right to Vote" is a fundamental part of our democracy, but it does not provide specific details in the original U.S. Constitution.
 Take a look at the history of our Right to Vote: